Sampoerna Agro Tbk PT (Hutan Ketapang Industri PT)

 -

-[Externally verified] The company has specified species of conservation in reference to the IUCN Red List and CITES.
-Information is externally verified by via a FSC FM audit.
+[Externally verified] The company has identified several species of conservation concern, referencing the IUCN Red List and CITES.
+Evidence is externally verified by FSC FM audit and Hatfield consultants.

 -